Fkitchell/fkitchell/README.md

 ### Hi there 👋
 I'm Fletcher.
-By day I work as a software engineer for Belle Tire.
-By night, I'm a father to two littles, a husband, and a dog owner.
+I'm a father to three littles, a husband, and a dog owner.
 I'm also co-owner of a new software startup that builds custom business applications.
 My technologies/languages of choice are Asp.Net Core and C#; I've worked with others but that's my bread and butter!

 - 📫 How to reach me: ...
   - :email: fletcher@magnifytechsolutions.com